Posts Tagged ‘teacher resource’

 Squirrel Theme Activities for Preschool, Homeschool and Kindergarten

 Use these squirrel theme materials to celebrate Squirrel Appreciation Day January 21st!
-We think they are perfect for preschool, kindergarten and home use
+We think these free printables are perfect for preschool, kindergarten and home use.

 A number of years ago, my father-in-law was frustrated by some pesky critters in his beautiful garden.
 Stellar jays were not the only visitors who liked the peanuts he offered, not surprisingly the neighbourhood squirrels were also attracted by the treats.
 Unfortunately, the squirrels were much less appreciated as guests than the jays – the squirrels dared to dig up his daffodil bulbs!
 We were sympathetic about the destruction of his flower beds, but we couldn’t resist celebrating Squirrel Appreciation Day with him once we heard about it.